 Fellows will receive a summer stipend of $600/week, with an additional $4,000 available to each fellow for project expenses.
 Stipends will be adjusted accordingly if a fall or alternative timeline is selected.

-The priority application deadline is January 9, 2023.
+The priority application deadline is January 8, 2024.
 Princeton first-year students, sophomores, and juniors are welcome to apply online.
 All students who apply before the priority deadline will receive full consideration.
 After January, applications will be reviewed on a rolling basis.
+The application can be accessed through the 2024 Pace Center Service Internship Application.

 Saturday, September 23, 2023 - 10:00am - 3:00pm